publicdocs/uscode/assets/md/titles/usc23/us/usc/t23/ch4/m__us_usc_t23_s402.md

 >         “(2)  __Contract authority__  __.—__

->         Funds made available under this subsection shall be available for obligation in the same manner as if the funds were apportioned under chapter 1 of title 23, United States Code, except the Federal share of the cost of activities carried out using such funds shall be 80 percent.”
+>         Funds made available under this subsection shall be available for obligation in the same manner as if the funds were apportioned under chapter 1 of title 23, United States Code, except the Federal share of the cost of activities carried out using such funds shall be 80 percent.

+>         “(3)  __Other uses__  __.—__

-    “(3) Other uses.—The Secretary may reallocate, before the last day of any fiscal year, amounts remaining available under paragraph (1) to increase the amounts made available to carry out any of other activities authorized under [section 403 of title 23][/us/usc/t23/s403], United States Code, in order to ensure, to the maximum extent possible, that all such amounts are obligated during such fiscal year.
+>         The Secretary may reallocate, before the last day of any fiscal year, amounts remaining available under paragraph (1) to increase the amounts made available to carry out any of other activities authorized under [section 403 of title 23][/us/usc/t23/s403], United States Code, in order to ensure, to the maximum extent possible, that all such amounts are obligated during such fiscal year.”

  __High Visibility Enforcement Program__